iAlexander/Homepok/README.md

 ##<a name="description"> Description </a>

-The main goal of the iPhone application ```HOMEPOK``` - to let people know the region of the vehicle (region of Ukraine where the car was registered), based on the automobile plates that are on the car.
+The main goal of the iPhone application ```HOMEPOK``` - is to show people the region of the vehicle (region of Ukraine where the car was registered), based on the automobile plates that are on the car.
 The application is full of precise vector graphic pictures, like Coat of Arms of each region of Ukraine.
 #### Application has already been on the 6th position in top of Ukrainian AppStore.

 ##<a name="screenshots"> Screenshots </a>